15 July 1987

 Big Sky Country

 The sheep (ewes and lambs) grazed summer range, a mix of public and railroad lands.
-One day we went up to visit the grazing site.
-They had herders and everything.
+One day we went up to visit the sheep camp.
+They had a herder and everything.
 It was an amazing day, a real "eye opener" for an easterner.
-I'll never forget the ride up.
+I'll never forget the crazy (nail-biting) ride up the mountain.

 The range